 If you don’t hear or see any fizzing, then don’t worry.
 This is not a sign that the citric acid is not working.
-It just may mean that the citric acid is reacting a little more slowly with the limescale.
-It will still come off after a good soaking or two.
+It may just mean that the citric acid is reacting a little more slowly with the limescale.
+The limescale will still come off after a good soaking or two.

 And for the science part, limescale is otherwise known as calcium carbonate.
-When it reacts with citric acid, it breaks down to form calcium citrate – a soluble salt – that is easy to simply wash away.
+When calcium carbonate reacts with citric acid, it breaks down to form calcium citrate.
+This is a soluble salt that is easy to wash away.
 No sandpapering required!

 Whilst citric acid seems like a fairly benign substance, there are some safety considerations that you need to make.

-Firstly, and very importantly, never mix citric acid with bleach, as this release toxic gases that can be very harmful to your health.
+Firstly, and very importantly, never mix citric acid with bleach.
+Doing so releases toxic gases that can be very harmful to your health.

 And whilst citric acid is considered a natural cleaning product, it can still have some adverse effects if not handled properly.
 As a concentrated acid, it can irritate your airways, eyes, and skin.
 As such you should avoid breathing in any citric acid powder, and wear rubber gloves when handling it.
 Don’t rub your eyes after handling citric acid, and keep the powder away from children and pets.